 No matter how small the injury it is critical to seek rehabilitation immediately to begin the recovery process and to get back into form as soon as possible.

-The physiotherapists at our sports injury clinic specialise in all common injuries including:
+The Sports Physiotherapists at our sports injury clinic practice with all common injuries including:

 Shoulder injuries and pain often occur from contact sports or from overuse.
 Ligament sprains, muscle strains and tendon inflammation are quite common.
 The symptoms for shoulder injuries may include pain, swelling, stiffness and loss of normal shoulder movement.
 Shoulder injuries regularly occur in cricket, swimming and golf.
 Your sports physiotherapist can give you shoulder exercises and back exercises to relieve pain and strengthen your shoulders.

 Common shoulder injuries are as follows:

 Knee injuries often present as medial collateral ligament (MCL) and anterior cruciate ligament (ACL) rupture across all codes of football, cricket, field hockey and martial arts.
 For snow skiing, MCL injuries are more common in beginner/intermediate skiers and ACL injuries more common in advanced skiers – and for both injuries physiotherapy will play an important role in returning to play.